TAP Gives You the Edge in Transition

 The Transition Assistance Program Gives You the Edge in Transition

-The Transition Assistance Program or TAP is designed to strengthen, standardize and expand counseling and guidance for Active and Reserve service members separating from the military after serving 180 or more days of active duty.
+The Transition Assistance Program (TAP) is designed to strengthen, standardize and expand counseling and guidance for Active and Reserve service members separating from the military after serving 180 or more days of active duty.
 For transition resources go to the Navy Transition Assistance Program page.

 TAP has key components that significantly improve your transition support: